couchbase/cbft/DESIGN.md

 When a couchbase node is removed from the cluster, if the node is running cbft service type, here are the proposed steps:

-* ns-server shuts down the cbft process on the to-be-removed node
-* ns-server invokes a (to be written) cmd-line program that unregisters a cbft node from the Cfg (UNREG_CBFT_NODE).
+* (RO-10) ns-server invokes a (to be written) cmd-line program that unregisters a cbft node from the Cfg (UNREG_CBFT_NODE).

+* (RO-20) ns-server shuts down the cbft process on the to-be-removed node

+* (RO-30) ns-server deletes or cleans out the dataDir subdirectory tree of cbft.

 This UNREG_CBFT_NODE cmd-line program (final name is TBD), when run on the to-be-removed node, roughly looks like the following existing cbft